 So what does all this mean?

 Feeling guilty about food is not useful.
-Similar research has found the same thing.
-In fact food guild can be just the opposite!
-Having a healthy relationship with food means enjoying ALL foods that you want to eat, finding balance and eating to the point of satisfaction rather than being overfull.
+Having a healthy relationship with food means enjoying food, finding balance and learning to respond to your hunger, fullness and satiety cues.
 Ditch the guilt and start working towards finding a healthier relationship with food.